toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [logrotate](https://github.com/logrotate/logrotate) - Rotate, compress and mail logs.
 * [ouch](https://github.com/ouch-org/ouch) - Painless compression and decompression in the terminal.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories, can be used to apply a command of a interactively selected files or to move across directories.
-* [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
-It can be used from the Web UI, via a CLI or without a client by using curl.
 * [progress](https://github.com/Xfennec/progress) - Monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses a ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progress bar.
 * [qcp](https://github.com/crazyscot/qcp) - Quick File Copy using QUIC.